Volograms/vol_cl_tools/README_vol2vol.md

 ## Features

 - **Convert single-file volograms**: Process modern .vols files that contain all data in one file
-- **Convert multi-file volograms**: Process older volograms with separate header, sequence, and video files (WIP)
+- **Convert multi-file volograms**: Process older volograms with separate header, sequence, and video files
 - **Remove normals**: Option to strip normal vectors from the mesh data to reduce file size
 - **Resize textures**: High-quality BASIS Universal texture resizing with format preservation
 - **Preserve all other data**: Maintains textures, indices, UVs, and other mesh information